okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 See also [Using the Okta CDN](https://github.com/okta/okta-signin-widget#using-the-okta-cdn).

-In addition to version upgrade, you need to adjust your widget configuration for new or deprecated settings.
+In addition to version upgrade, you need to adjust your Sign-In Widget configuration for new or deprecated settings.
 See the next section.

 > **Note:** The third generation of the Okta Sign-In Widget doesn’t support embedded authentication.
 See [Sign-In Widget, third generation](https://help.okta.com/okta_help.htm?type=oie&id=ext-compare-siw).

 > **Note:** If you're currently using the Sign-In Widget major version 4 or earlier, consult the [Okta Sign-In Widget migration guide](https://github.com/okta/okta-signin-widget/blob/master/MIGRATING.md).

-## Changes to widget configuration for Identity Engine
+## Changes to Sign-In Widget configuration for Identity Engine

 For Identity Engine, the Sign-In Widget is configured differently.
 You can remove some specific objects that were previously in the Sign-In Widget configuration from the JavaScript, as described in the following sections.